 Health issues stemming from GMO ingredients

 Health risks associated with genetically altered foods are a grayer area.
-While it’s easy to identify superweeds or the failure of pest-resistant GM crops, tracking the source of health issues in humans who eat a diet that’s contaminated with not only GMOs but chemical additives, trans-fats, and preservatives it much harder to determine the impact of GMO foods on our health.
+It’s easy to identify superweeds or the failure of pest-resistant GM crops.
+Tracking the source of health issues in humans who eat a diet that’s contaminated with not only GMOs but chemical additives, trans-fats, and preservatives it much harder to determine the impact of GMO foods on our health.

 Unfortunately, it is impossible to verify that genetically modified crops perform as advertised.
 That is because agritech companies have given themselves veto power over the work of independent researchers.